sushilshinde/jshacks/README.md

-This script is hack for  sites tutorials where are divided into pages, readers needs to to click next for each page.
-That's little annoying.
-This script will load all the pages in the tutorial without refreshing a page.
+This script is hack for tutorials sites where are they are divided into pages, reader need to click next button for every page.
+Also, ad banners are distracting while reading.
+This script will load all the pages in the tutorial without refreshing a page and will remove all the banners, header, menus and footer.

 Usage steps for tutorialspoint hack